rsotomayors2020-creator/dana-sar/README.md

 Conventional optical satellites are powerful tools for observing Earth's surface but fail under adverse weather conditions such as clouds, smoke, or volcanic ash.
 SAR satellites, however, can operate **day and night**, **penetrate atmospheric layers**, and **detect ground changes at centimeter-level precision**.

-**ClearSight** uses this capability to provide an intelligent monitoring system for:
+**SARWatch** uses this capability to provide an intelligent monitoring system for:
 - Floods, fires, and volcanic eruptions
 - Ground deformation and subsidence
 - Infrastructure damage